Naval Architecture & Marine Engineering (ENM)

 USNA’s naval architecture & marine engineering major is well-regarded nationally and typically attracts 25-30 students each year.
 The major includes an honors program and offers a variety of concentration areas.
 The major’s small size is one of its advantages, as this allows classes to be very hands-on with multiple design projects, labs and small class sizes.
-USNA’s naval architecture program has world-class facilities and award-winning faculty, yet the major retains a close-knit atmosphere.
+USNA’s naval architecture and marine engineering program has world-class facilities and award-winning faculty, yet the major retains a close-knit atmosphere.
 In common with all majors at USNA, naval architects study the fundamental core subjects of calculus, chemistry, physics and the humanities.
 Along with the other engineering majors, students learn the engineering concepts of mechanics, fluids and materials.
 Naval architecture and marine engineering majors design, build and test projects every year, starting with the first course in 3/C year.
 Not only do these projects develop important skills in engineering and teamwork, they are also fun.